Top 10 Intermittent Fasting Tips

 Intermittent fasting is turning out to be an incredibly healthy way to eat.
 There are a variety of eating plans, but don’t let that intimidate you.
 Provided you’re going at least 12 hours without food each day, you’re getting a lot of benefit.
 Do a little more research and give intermittent fasting a try.

-Remember when you are planning out your meals, plan to eat healthy on the off hours of fasting.
+Remember when you are planning your meals, plan to eat healthy on the off hours of fasting.
 We will give you a few anti-inflammatory recipes to keep you on the right track.
 Or check out The Official Anti-Inflammatory Diet Masterclass for helpful information and over 500 anti-inflammatory recipes that have been tested and approved by a professional anti-inflammatory chef.

 Chicken Mulligatawny Soup